Global banks to launch voluntary carbon offset market platform

-Britain’s NatWest Group (NWG.L), Canada’s Canadian Imperial Bank of Commerce (CM.TO), Australia’s National Australia Bank and Brazil’s Itaú Unibanco (ITUB4.SA) said their Project Carbon initiative would help create a more liquid market for carbon offsets and help clients to manage risks associated with climate costs.
+Britain’s NatWest Group, Canada’s Canadian Imperial Bank of Commerce, Australia’s National Australia Bank and Brazil’s Itaú Unibanco said their Project Carbon initiative would help create a more liquid market for carbon offsets and help clients to manage risks associated with climate costs.

 “Climate change is one of the most important challenges of our time.
 We’re helping our business and personal banking customers to understand and reduce their carbon footprints through partnerships like Project Carbon,” said Alison Rose, chief executive officer of NatWest Group.